restatedev/sdk-go/README.md

 ## Ingress SDK

-When you need to call a restate handlers or attaching to an invocation from outside of a restate context, use the [ingress SDK](docs/ingress.md).
+When you need to call restate handlers or attach to invocations from outside of a restate context, use the [ingress SDK](docs/ingress.md).

 ## Versions